Azure/azure-functions-durable-extension/.github/ISSUE_TEMPLATE/new-release-template.md

 about: Template for creating new releases of Durable Functions
 title: ''
 labels: ''
-assignees: comcmaho, amdeel, davidmrdavid, bachuv
+assignees: amdeel, davidmrdavid, bachuv, nytiannn

 ---